 What’s the worst thing that’s happened to you at a wedding?

-As a celebrant do you book more than one ceremony per day?
+As a marriage celebrant do you book more than one ceremony per day?

-Most couples are clueless when it comes to writing their own vows and it’s important that you feel supported by your celebrant and will be able to ask for help or be given some resources to help.
-I have a stop by stop process that’s almost foolproof – check that your celebrant does too.
+Most couples are clueless when it comes to writing their own vows because it’s not something you do every day, so it’s important that you feel supported by your celebrant and be able to ask for help or be given some resources to help.
+I have a step by step process that’s almost foolproof for guaranteeing amazing wedding vows – check that your celebrant does too.

 What’s happens if I’m late?

 I have a late fee so my couples are rarely late.
-Some celebrants don’t.
+Some marriage celebrants don’t.
 It’s good to know what you’re signing up for and if you plan your day carefully, you should be okay.
 If you’re going to be late, please let the celebrant know as soon as you can, and they’ll advise the guests and other wedding suppliers.
-(Try not to be more than 10 minutes late though, it’s pretty rude).
+Put the celebrant’s number into your phone.
+Try not to be more than 10 minutes late though, it’s pretty rude and if it’s hot (or cold, windy or wet) the celebrant has a duty of care to look after the guests, get them in the shade or undercover and out of the rain or wind.

-The law says that you can’t be intoxicated because you’re signing a legal document.
+The law says that you can’t be intoxicated because you’re actually legal paperwork.
 Some celebrants don’t mind you having one or two drinks before you get married, other celebrants will refuse to marry you, and will go away for a few hours until you’ve ‘sobered up’.
 Check each celebrant’s rules on this.
 Because everyone is different with their response to alcohol I tell my couples if they can legally drive a car, they can legally sign the paperwork.

-What happens if the celebrant can’t make it on the day?
+What happens if the marriage celebrant can’t make it on the day?

 A professional celebrant will have a strong network of ‘locum celebrants’ so if something goes wrong, they can easily call a backup.
 Check that the celebrants you’re chatting to have this.
 Also, check the reviews of the celebrants you’re keen to talk to, there are a few who take multiple bookings on the same day and time, and then eventually ‘pick’ the one they most want to do, leaving couples scrambling and panicked.
-(This is across the board for wedding suppliers, eg. a venue may do this, preferring a wedding of 100 guests, rather than a booking for 40).
+(This is across the board for wedding suppliers, eg. a venue may do this, preferring a wedding of 100 guests, and cancelling your booking for 40).

 Lynette Maguire is a popular marriage celebrant on the Sunshine Coast, and has just about seen and heard it all when it comes to weddings in south-east Queensland.